angelinahli/meet-me-2/README.md

 * (Eventually) update the spaces between input fields in the login form to make everything look more standardized
 * allow users to set up events with one another and return the possible dates of the event
 * added custom error pages for 404 and 500 errors
+* Create a search feature to search for users by username, first name, last name, email
+    * if match one person, return that person
+    * if match multiple people, return all results that match

 ## backlog